Rotary International: Racial and sexual orientation diversity

 The first Rotary Clubs in Asia were in Manila in the Philippines and Shanghai in China, each in July 1919.
 Rotary's office in Illinois immediately began encouraging the Rotary Club of Shanghai to recruit Chinese members "believing that when a considerable number of the native business and professional men have been so honoured, the Shanghai Club will begin to realize its period of greatest success."
 As part of considering the application of a Club to be chartered in Kolkata (then Calcutta), India in January 1920 and Tokyo, Japan in October 1920, Rotary formally considered the issue of racial restriction in membership and determined that the organization could not allow racial restrictions to the organization's growth.
 In Rotary's legislative deliberations in June 1921, it was formally determined that racial restrictions would not be permitted.
 Non-racialism was included in the terms of the standard constitution in 1922 and required to be adopted by all member Clubs.

 Rotary and other service clubs in the last decade of the 20th century became open to gay members.

 Affiliates

 Rotary Clubs sponsor a number of affiliated clubs that promote the goals of Rotary in their community.

 Inner Wheel Clubs

 Inner Wheel is an international organization founded in 1924 to unite wives and daughters of Rotarians.
 Inner Wheel Clubs exist in over 103 countries.
 Like Rotary, Inner Wheel is divided into local clubs and districts.
-Female spouses of Rotary members are traditionally called "Partners" or "Spouse".